MMSB-MOBI/ms-jobmanager/README.md

     console.log(stdout)// the content of 'nice_file.txt'
 ```

-Or key/value pairs, in which case values are valid paths and keys the name under which files should be copied in the job work folder.
+Or key/value pairs, in which case values are valid paths and keys the name under which files should be copied into the job work folder.

 ```javascript
     const cmd = "cat input/alt_name.txt"